mgoellnitz/dinistiq/README.md

 It thus mostly deals with singletons - some of them implementing interfaces - which should be injected as dependencies into one another.

+As the only other option besides the single scope managed by Dinistiq it allows for the creation of fresh instances with all dependencies filled in from the scope of all beans collected.

 Fire up the wire up
 -------------------